lasanjin/github-traffic/README.md

 # Github traffic
 Lists number of clones for each source repository.
-Works with Python 2+, 3+.

 ## How to run
 1. Run